mozilla/bedrock/README.md

 Contributing
 ------------

-Patches are welcome!
+Your PR (Pull Requests) are welcome!
 Feel free to fork and contribute to this project on [github][gh-bedrock].
 If you find a problem and wish to report it, please [file a bug][bugzilla].